-685 SPECIAL TOPICS

-1-3 credits Prerequisite: permission of instructor.
-Specialized topics and current issues in life-span devel-opment, gerontology, or gender.
-Emphasis is on original source materials, critical analyses and syntheses of empirical, theoretical and applied aspects.
-2 credits
+- 685 SPECIAL TOPICS 1-3 credits Prerequisite: permission of instructor.
+Specialized topics and current issues in life-span devel opment, gerontology, or gender.
+Emphasis is on original source materials, critical analyses and syntheses of empirical, theoretical and applied aspects. - RETIREMENT SPECIALIST 686 2 credits An investigation of issues related to the design and implementation of pre-retirement planning and examination of life-span planning education as employed by labor, business and education.
+690 WORKSHOP 1-3 credits